jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 Copy the content of the directory `free5gc/vagrant` to your computer.
 Rename the file `Vagrantfile.OVS.5machines` to `Vagrantfile`. **Copy your SSH credentials** for this repository (`id_rsa` and `id_rsa.pub` files) **to the `vagrant/ssh_credentials` directory**.
 Change to the directory with the `Vagrantfile` file and execute `sudo vagrant up`.
 The execution will take around 15 minutes (depending on PC).

-This `Vagrantfile` generates 5 virtual machine: one client (IP address 33.3.3.33/24) connected to the CPE, which is connected to 2 MPTCP proxies, which in turn are connected to one server (IP address 66.6.6.33/24).
+This `Vagrantfile` generates 6 virtual machine: one client (IP address 33.3.3.33/24) connected to the CPE, which is connected to 3 MPTCP proxies, which in turn are connected to one server (IP address 66.6.6.33/24).
 If the client is connected to VLAN 100, data is sent over `proxy1` (default scheduler) to the server.
 If the client is connected to VLAN 200, data is sent over `proxy2` (Round-Robin scheduler) to the server.
+If the client is connected to VLAN 300, data is sent over `proxy3` (redundant scheduler) to the server.

 **NOTE**: These virtual machines employ only 1GB of RAM in order to consume too much memory from the host machine.
 Feel free to change this if you have more resources.